Marco Crimi

-Marco Crimi (born 17 March 1990) is an Italian footballer who plays as a midfielder for club Team Altamura.
-He plays as a defensive midfielder, but can also play as a right back.
+Marco Crimi (born 17 March 1990) is an Italian professional footballer who plays as a midfielder for club Team Altamura.
+Earlier in his career, he played as a defensive midfielder, and a right-back.
 He is a former Italy under-21 international.

 Club career

-Crimi born in Messina, started his career at his home town team Messina before joining Igea Virtus as a free agent.
+Crimi was born in Messina, and started his career with hometown club Messina before joining Igea Virtus as a free agent.
 His form earned him a move to Serie A side Bari.

 Bari

 Crimi joined Serie A side Bari in 2009.
-He made his Bari debut in the Italian Cup on 28 October 2010 in a 3–1 win against Torino.
-On 10 November 2010, he made his Serie A debut replacing Alessandro Gazzi as a substitute in a match against ChievoVerona.
+He made his Bari debut in the Coppa Italia on 28 October 2010, in a 3–1 win against Torino.
+On 10 November 2010, he made his Serie A debut, replacing Alessandro Gazzi as a substitute in a match against ChievoVerona.

 Grosseto

 He earned a subsequent loan move to Grosseto on 31 January 2011.
 He made his debut in Serie B on 5 February 2011, in Grosseto's 1–0 loss to Novara.
 On 23 June 2011, Grosseto bought out 50% of his rights in a co-ownership deal, for a fee of €300,000.
 The co-ownership deal was renewed in June 2012.

 After becoming a regular starter at Grosseto, Crimi was frozen out of the first team along with teammates Yaw Asante, Davis Curiale and Giovanni Formiconi all being in a car involved in an accident where the driver had been drink driving.

 In June 2013, Grosseto acquired Crimi outright from Bari.